Darjusch/Public-Writeups/README.md

 ![Imgur](https://i.imgur.com/oGBUi1z.png)

-After some attempts of trying to bypass some possible filters to upload a reverseshell with out much success i tried to go a different route first.
+After some attempts of trying to bypass some possible filters to upload a reverseshell without much success i tried to go a different route first (Maybe you can manage to bypass those filters, give it a try!).
-Lets go back to the information we had about the CMS version and try to exploit that!
+I went back to the information we had about the CMS version and tried to exploit that!

-Searchsploit is our friend
+In this case searchsploit is our friend

 ![Imgur](https://i.imgur.com/qC7nxMG.png)

-we can download the exploit we found directly with the flag -m
+We can download the exploit we found directly with the flag -m

 searchsploit -m linux/webapps/47138.py

-Open it with a editor of your choice and edit the ip and port to the one of your target machine
+Open it with an editor of your choice and edit the ip and the port according to your target machine.

 ![Imgur](https://i.imgur.com/fTNFAHX.png)

-I also like to rename it to a more understandable name:
+I also like to rename it to a more suitable name:

 ![Imgur](https://i.imgur.com/DGDwwtG.png)